Osborne Clarke (London, Bristol, Reading)

 Osborne Clarke is back on stellar form after a couple of wobbly years.
-2012/13 revenues are up by 14% to £112m largely due to the international expansion the firm has focused on recently.
-It's gone from having six offices in three countries to 16 offices over 7 countries, covering Spain, Italy, Germany, New York, Paris, Brussels and Amsterdam later this year.
+2015/16 global revenues are up by 17% to £112.9m largely due to its sector focus and recent international expansion.
+It's gone from having six offices in three countries to 20 offices over nine countries, covering Belgium, Germany, Italy, France, Hong Kong, Netherlands, Spain, the UK, and the USA.

 The firm recently acted for Carphone Warhouse on its £1.7bn demerger and £500m acquisition and advised Grifols on its $4bn acquisition of Talecris and subsequent acquisition of part of Novartis for $1.7bn.